About Lavender Quilting Farm

 Essential!
 Build up a stash for your projects by adding a fat quarter here and there or using bundles.
 100% cotton fabric is best, and try to stick to quilter’s quality cotton.
 A full blog post on fabric is also available.

 There is a large variety of batting available on the market, especially internationally.
 In South Africa, stick to a lightweight batting, as soft as you can get.
+You can get your batting from us too.

 For some of the projects like the pincushion, you will need fibre fill.
 Scrap pieces of batting will also do the trick if you cut them in small pieces.
 I also like to use polypropylene balls to add some weight in projects like Fuzzy Wuzzy.
 These balls are small, hard plastic balls that are used for making shopping bags generally.
 Most teddy bear making shops will stock them.

 Needles for your sewing machine, embroidery machine and for hand stitching.
 I am not a big fan of hand stitching, so don’t expect many projects to need this!
 It is good practice to start every project with a new needle in your embroidery machine and for some large projects like the Medallion quilt you will need to change your needle regularly.
+Needles are available here.

 Embroidery scissors have a nice sharp and curved point to help get to small short pieces of thread.
 You will also need appliqué scissors.
 I prefer Fraliz classic embroidery scissors because the handle is raised and the point is curved.
 The duckbill scissors have never appealed to me.